 Yes, if the college or university you attended is accredited by a regional association (for example, the North Central Association), and if the credits you earned qualify.
-Once we've received your credentials and the Indiana University Office of Admissions has evaluated your transcripts, we send you a report that specifies how your previous college or university courses meet degree requirements and that indicates the types of courses you must still complete to earn your degree.
+Once we receive your credentials and the Indiana University Office of Admissions evaluates your transcripts, we send you a report that specifies how your previous college or university courses meet degree requirements and that indicates the types of courses you must still complete to earn your degree.

-5. How many previously earned college or university credits may I apply toward the degree?
+5. How many of the credits I earned at another four-year institution may I apply toward the degree?

 If you are pursuing an A.A.G.S., you may apply up to 45 previously earned credits, or transfer credit hours, toward your degree.
 If you are pursuing a B.G.S., you may apply up to 90 transfer credit hours toward your degree.

-Important: We apply transfer credit hours only if they qualify and if they fit into the general studies degree plan.
+We apply transfer credit hours only if they qualify and if they fit into the general studies degree plan.